xNaCly/blog/content/posts/2023/calculator-lexer.md

 ```

 {{<callout type="Tip">}}
-With vim the above is extremly easy to generate, simply copy the before defined
+With vim the above is extremely easy to generate, simply copy the before defined
-types of tokens, paste them into the map, remove `= iota +1`, whitespace and
+types of tokens, paste them into the map, remove `= iota +1`, white space and
 comments.
 Afterwards mark them again with `Shift+v`.
 Now regex all over the
 place by typing `:'<,'>s/\([A-Z_]\+\)/\1: "\1",`, this creates a capture group
 for all upper case characters found one or more times, this group is reused in